Popular and long-lasting Country Music singer who began when she was only 13.

 - Child Popstar: One of the few to have a successful career in adulthood as well.

 - The Cover Changes the Gender: Rare partial example.
-"Don't Go Out" was originally recorded by Foster & Lloyd.
+"Don't Go Out" was originally recorded by Foster & Lloyd, whose members (Radney Foster and Bill Lloyd) both sang from a male perspective.
 When Tanya Tucker covered it with T. Graham Brown, his verses kept the male perspective, while hers were changed to a female one.

 - Dead Sparks: "Love Me Like You Used To" says it in the title.